-- 'Looked After Children' meaning children who are in the care of a Local Authority or accommodated by that authority - 2.
-Children living within the catchment area - 3.
+- I. A 'Looked after child' in the care of a local authority or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order - Children living within the catchment area (pupils in this category with a brother or a sister who will be attending the school at the time of admission will be given priority) - 3.
 The presence of a brother or sister already in the nursery school/class or in the main school - 4.
-Any remaining places are allocated to children living nearest the school as measured by a straight line from the centre of the home address (including flats) to the centre of the school using the Council's GIS/ONE system, with those living closer to the school receiving higher priority.
-It is not the distance travelled by a bus or car.
+Any remaining places are allocated to children living nearest the school as measured by a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's GIS/ONE system